 Rebates are offered on a first-come, first-served basis until funds expire.
 For more information, see the Connecticut Department of Energy and Environmental Protection EV Connecticut website.

-The Connecticut Green Bank offers Smart-E low-interest loans of up to $30,000 for Connecticut residents to purchase a new or used PEV.
-The vehicle must be registered with the Connecticut Department of Motor Vehicles.
-Loans are also available for Connecticut PEV drivers to purchase Level 2 and DC fast electric vehicle supply equipment (EVSE).
-To qualify, applicants must own or lease a model year 2012 or later PEV and occupy the residence at which the EVSE will be installed.
+The Connecticut Green Bank offers Smart-E low-interest loans for Connecticut PEV drivers to purchase Level 2 and DC fast electric vehicle supply equipment (EVSE).
+To qualify, applicants must own and occupy the residence at which the EVSE will be installed.
 For more information, see the Connecticut Green Bank Smart-E Loan website.

 Groton Utilities offers a limited number of $2,000 rebates for the purchase of a new PEV and $1,000 rebates for the lease of a new PEV.
 Customers may also be eligible for a $600 rebate for the installation of a qualifying Level 2 electric vehicle supply equipment (EVSE).
 For more information, including how to apply, see the Groton Utilities Electric Vehicle Rebate Program website.